smartnic/sigcomm21_artifact/README.md

 #### K2 language (optional)
 K2 supports taking a program written in the K2 language and outputting an optimized program in the K2 language.
 The K2 language is a self-defined instruction set developed by us.
 Each instruction contains an opcode and one or multiple operands.
-Here(todo: add a link) is the documentation of the K2 language.
+For more details, you could have a look at `interpret` function in the source code (dependencies/superopt/src/isa/ebpf/inst.cc).

 ##### Run
 Estimated runtime: 25 seconds.